 If you are thinking about volunteering abroad in South America, know that there are a few clear-cut benefits from this experience: numerous organizations, spectacular nature, incredible cultures, and considerably low travel and living expenses.
-Throughout your research, you’ll come across countless non-for-profits, NGO’s, and social initiatives operating across South America -from Rio De Janeiro’s favelas to small villages in rural Peru.
+Throughout your research you’ll come across countless nonprofits and social initiatives operating across South America -from Rio De Janeiro’s favelas to small villages in rural Peru.
 This means that the setting of your volunteer work will be just as diverse as the causes and operations you’ll come across.
 This also means that with the right preparations, you can find exactly the volunteer opportunity that you’re looking for.

 We are a non profit organization organizing service-service programs to connect young leaders from the Amazon and the western world

 The center receives wild animals caught by the police and the environment ministry as pets.
 We work on their rehabilitation to bring them back to the wild.

 Volunteers Peru is a small registered Non-Governmental Organization based in the city of Arequipa in southern Peru.
 We currently support two projects where volunteers can make a positive contribution to the local community.

 BiblioWorks is founded on the simple principle that literacy and education are critical components for the creation and vitality of sustainable communities and cultures.
 We believe that where knowledge, literacy, and learning exist, people have the resources they need to solve social issues, maintain and strengthen their cultural identities, as well as to grow their community economically